 Cutting-Edge Distance Learning Technology

 Every classroom, interview room, and nearly every meeting space in Penn State Law’s Lewis Katz Building is equipped with modern, high-definition distance learning technology, allowing Penn State Law students to access a world of information and connections from University Park.
-This technology allows law students to:
+This technology offers law students opportunities to:

 - interact with guest speakers from around the world;

-- reference lecture recordings to review what happened in class.
+- reference lecture recordings to review what happened in each class; and